Quad-City Times Bix 7: 8 things to know

 5. Follow the race online

-Check out www.qctimes.com throughout Bix events and track our Twitter, @qctimes, and hashtag #Bix7 for up-to-the-minute news about race happenings, from Thursday's Brady Street Sprints to Friday's Arconic’s Jr. Bix 7, Saturday's Quad-City Times B7 and Prairie Farms Quick Bix, and the after-party (for racers only) in the Quad-City Times' parking lot.
+Check out www.qctimes.com throughout Bix events and track our Twitter, @qctimes, and hashtag #Bix7 for up-to-the-minute news about race happenings, from Thursday's Brady Street Sprints to Friday's Arconic’s Jr. Bix 7, Saturday's Quad-City Times B7 and Prairie Farms Quick Bix, and the after-party (for runners and walkers only) in the Quad-City Times' parking lot.
 That link will include official race results and photo galleries.

 6. Party at Street Fest